-4 Sardinia is located in Italy and is the second-largest island in the Mediterranean Sea.
-Per capita income is the highest of Southern Italy and the tourism represents the main industry of the island, given its natural-resource endowment.
-For its territorial location and economic features can be regarded as a peripheral region, but it is also one of the most developed regions of Southern Italy.
-Sardinia is one of the Italian regions having wide autonomy of government.
-In particular, these regions have the legislative power to adopt their own "special statute", which is a constitutional law.
-Sardinia statute gives the region the exclusive power to make laws in several fields, like tourism, land use, transport, urban, regional, and and building of second homes.
-As a consequence, the Firm "Chia Invest S.p.a." presented a local development project for the South of Sardinia.
-The target of the investment project was to create a network of luxury resorts, and the project also included a large investment in second homes5.
-Thus "Chia Invest S.p.a." requested a building permit from the Sardinian government but this request created a policy conflict, given the preference of Sardinian government for hotels over second homes.
+of second homes.
+As a consequence, Firm "Chia Invest S.p.a." presented a local development project for the South of Sardinia.
+The target of the investment project was to create a network of luxury resorts, and the project also included a large investment in second homes4.
+Thus "Chia Invest S.p.a." requested a building permit from the Sardinian government but this request created a policy conflict between them, given the preference of Sardinian government for hotel with respect to second homes.

-The general idea of our contribution is that political economy is a political science regulating and limiting the potential conflicts between different agents or aims6.
+The general idea of our contribution is that political economy is a political science regulating and limiting the potential conflicts between different agents or aims5.
 We analyze situations where the policy maker has economic or institutional discretionary "power to regulate" conflicts, in order to determine when a compromise solution is preferable to a clash solution and under what conditions such a solution is preferable to the other.
-To answer these questions, we analyze a conflict resolution model, where a public agent and a private agent have clashing interests: the public agent wants to entice the private agent to make a specific choice using a given set of available policies.
-Our model shows that in cases of extreme conflict, a solution only exists if the agents have at least some common interests.
+To answer these questions, we analyse a conflict resolution model, where a public agent and a private agent have clashing interests: the public agent wants to entice the private agent to make a specific choice through a given set of available policies.
+Our model shows that in cases of extreme conflict (as required by conflict economics), a solution only exists if the agents have at least some common interests (as required by principal-agent theory).